ballerina-platform/ballerina-dev-website/swan-lake/learn/writing-secure-ballerina-code.md

 We require developers to explicitly mark all values passed into security-sensitive parameters as 'trusted'.
 This explicit check forces developers and code reviewers to verify that the values being passed into the parameter are not vulnerable to a security violation.

-Ballerina standard library makes sure untrusted data cannot be used with security sensitive parameters such as SQL queries, file paths, file name, permission flags, request URLs and configuration keys, preventing  vulnerabilities, including:
+Ballerina standard library makes sure untrusted data cannot be used with security-sensitive parameters such as SQL queries, file paths, file name, permission flags, requests URLs and configuration keys preventing  vulnerabilities including:

 * SQL Injection
 * Path Manipulation